deutschebank/fluxnova-docs-manual/content/update/activiti.md

 *   The `activiti:` [Custom Extensions]({{< ref "/reference/bpmn20/custom-extensions/_index.md" >}}) are kept.
     A Flowave namespace will be introduced soon but backwards compatibility will be ensured.

-We based our fork on the database schema of Activiti 5.11.
+We based our fork on Camunda 7.24, which is based on the database schema of Activiti 5.11.
 So please [update](http://www.activiti.org/userguide/index.html#databaseUpgrade) your project to this database using the update scripts provided by Activiti.
 If you are using a newer version, best ask for assistance in the [Forum](http://flowave.finos.org/community/forum.html).

 # Exchange Library